-The City of Portland’s commitment to public involvement is part of a long history dating back to the late 60’s.
-Portland’s current and historical issues related to systemic and institutional disparities reveal that the many underserved and marginalized communities are not adequately represented.
-Central Northeast Neighbors (CNN) is one of seven district coalitions that participates in Portland’s civic engagement structure.
+Our commitment to civic involvement is part of a long history in Portland dating back to the late 60’s.
+Central Northeast Neighbors (CNN) is one of seven district coalitions that participates in the City’s civic engagement structure.
 Current and past systemic and institutional disparities reveal communities of color experience more barriers to engage in community and civic life in Portland.
-In order to work towards equitable outcomes we must first begin to engage with those who are not at the table and create new spaces to learn from each other grounded in understanding.
+In order to work towards equitable outcomes CNN is engaging with those who are not at the table and creating new spaces to connect with each other grounded in understanding.
 Acknowledging community inequity is paramount to this effort.
 Community connection, inclusion of many backgrounds, and interdependence are the impetus for this project.

-The Community Conversations Project is to foster cross-cultural and cross-issue communications and relationships supported by community, local food, and engaging conversation.
-Providing adequate space to build relationships is fundamental to learn about and support each other in the work of community development and livability.
-We recognize that potentially more fundamental and less immediate tangible outcomes may come from building resiliency one conversation at a time over time.
+The Community Conversations Project is to foster cross cultural and cross issue communications and relationships supported by community, local food, and engaging conversation.
+Providing the appropriate space to build relationships is fundamental to learn about and support each other in the work of community building.
+We recognize that more fundamental outcomes may come from building resiliency one conversation at a time over time.

 - Collaborate with community groups to create meaningful opportunities for diverse neighbors to participate in community development efforts.